Need Immediate Legal Assistance? Our Experts Are Just a Call Away! | Request a Callback

 What Is Voyeuristic Disorder?

 While voyeurism is a criminal act when carried out without consent, voyeuristic disorder is a recognised mental health condition in psychiatry.
-It is listed as a paraphilic disorder in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), published by the American Psychiatric Association.
+It is listed as a paraphilic disorder in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), published by the American Psychiatric Association and in ICD-11, the World Health Organisation’s International Classification of Diseases.

 The DSM distinguishes between a paraphilia (an unusual sexual interest) and a paraphilic disorder (when that interest causes distress or involves non-consensual acts).
 Having voyeuristic desires or fantasies alone does not mean someone has a disorder, nor is it a criminal offence.
 It becomes both clinically and legally significant only when those urges are acted upon without consent or cause harm.